‘Main focus was life safety’: Two MCAAP firefighters assist in swift water rescue

 |0

-This work, ‘Main focus was life safety’: Two MCAAP firefighters assist in swift water rescue [Image 2 of 2], by Catrina Goddard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘Main focus was life safety’: Two MCAAP firefighters assist in swift water rescue, by Julia Hawkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘Main focus was life safety’: Two MCAAP firefighters assist in swift water rescue

 LEAVE A COMMENT